 According to May 2019 data from GasBuddy, the average price of a gallon of gas in Dallas is $2.55.
 Although this is similar to the $2.54 average price for Texas, it’s much cheaper than the U.S. average of $2.87.

-The average effective property tax rate in Dallas County is 2.06%, which is one of the highest rates in the state.
+The average effective property tax rate in Dallas County is 1.93%.
 For an in-depth look at what your property tax bill would look like in Dallas based on home value, check out our free property tax calculator for Texas.

 There are few cities across the U.S. that have as many sports fans as Dallas.
-To catch a Cowboys game, the average ticket price is $112.05 for the 2018 season, according to Statista.com.
+To catch a Cowboys game, the average ticket price is $221 for the 2022 season.
 The Cowboys’ AT&T Stadium is home to many season ticket holders, which means there’s a hot secondary market for tickets when season ticket-holders resell them.
 Prices on the secondary market can get even steeper, particularly later in the season.

 If the NFL isn’t your thing, you can check out the Dallas Mavericks.
-The average ticket price to see the Mavericks play basketball in 2015/2016 was $49.76, according to Statista.com.
+The average ticket price to see the Mavericks play basketball is $59.
 That’s not exactly a cheap date, but it’s a lot less expensive than a trip to see the Cowboys.

 If you’re feeling artsy, Dallas has plenty to offer.
 General admission to the Dallas Museum of Art is always free.
-If you want to see a special exhibition you’ll pay $20-$25.
+If you want to see a special exhibition you’ll pay $16.
 Tickets to the Nasher Sculpture Center are $10, or free for children under 12.
-General admission to the Perot Museum of Nature and Science is typically $20-$30.
+General admission to the Perot Museum of Nature and Science are $20-$30.
 Admission to the Dallas Arboretum is $10-$15.

 - New to Dallas?
 If so, you might not know where to look for a new bank when you get there.
 Here are a few options to get you started: Veritex Community Bank, North Dallas Bank & Trust Co., Texas Security Bank, Pegasus Bank and Dallas Capital Bank.